-Ever wonder how it feels like when one gets a frost bite?
+Ever wonder how it feels like when one gets frostbite?
 Don't worry you are not going to have one but quite a close experience of the same.
-Right alongside the base camp 2 there is a stream coming down straight from the glacier which you have to cross first thing in morning on the way to Wichurung Thatch, that too in the wee hours of the day to avoid the increase in water level.
+Right alongside the base camp 2, there is a stream coming down straight from the glacier which you have to cross first thing in the morning on the way to Wichurung Thatch, that too in the wee hours of the day to avoid the increase in water level.
 This is the most difficult part of the trek.
-More difficult than breathing at top being stuck with AMS, more difficult than the boulder crossings, most difficult of all.
+More difficult than breathing at the top being stuck with AMS, more difficult than the boulder crossings, most difficult of all.
 But you will make it.
-There are no risks involved, you won't get frost bite as the temperature of surrounding is more than the water.
+There are no risks involved, you won't get frostbite as the temperature of the surrounding is more than the water.
 Trust me it is an experience ... you should definitely have it yourself!

-Take away tip: Don't delay while crossing the stream, be quick in opening your shoes shocks and don't sit after crossing the stream.
+Take away tip: Don't delay while crossing the stream, be quick in opening your shoes-socks and don't sit after crossing the stream.
 You won't feel your feet but just put on your shoes and socks and start walking immediately and don't panic you are going to be absolutely fine.

 The barren mountains of Spiti has its own charm

 Day 9: Wichurung Thatch(11482 feet) - Mud Village – Kaza(12467 feet)